Grilled pork tenderloin cooks in just 15 minutes! This easy, healthy grilling recipe is fork-tender, full of sizzling flavor, and fool proof.

 Directions

-- Rub pork tenderloin all over with extra virgin olive oil then season with desired seasonings.
-Add pork to the high heat side of the grill then grill for 1-1/2 minutes on all four sides, for a total of 6 minutes, keeping the lid closed between flipping.
+- Rub or brush the pork tenderloin all over with oil then season with desired seasonings.
+Add pork to the direct heat side of the grill then grill for 1-1/2 minutes on all four sides (envision the pork tenderloin as being rectangular vs circular) for a total of 6 minutes.
+Keep the lid closed between flipping.

 Notes